Depakote Sprinkle Generic Name & Formulations

 Increased risk of hepatotoxicity in patients with congenital metabolic disorders, multiple AEDs, severe seizure disorders with mental retardation, organic brain disorders, mitochondrial disorders, esp. in children <2yrs of age.
 Increased risk of major congenital malformations (eg, spina bifida), decreased IQ scores, and neurodevelopmental disorders.
 Discontinue if hepatic dysfunction, pancreatitis, thrombocytopenia, hyperammonemia, hypothermia, or DRESS/multi-organ hypersensitivity reactions occur.
 History of liver disease; monitor liver function and clinical symptoms prior to therapy and at frequent intervals (esp. for 1st 6 mos).
 Follow-up if symptoms of hyperammonemia occur.
 Suicidal tendencies (monitor).
 Depakote ER is not bioequivalent to delayed-release tabs on mg/mg basis.
 Avoid abrupt cessation.
 Monitor CBCs, coagulation tests (at baseline, before surgery, and in pregnancy); reevaluate periodically.
 May affect HIV or CMV viral load (in vitro).
 Monitor motor and cognitive functions routinely.
 Elderly (monitor fluid and nutritional intake, and for somnolence).
 Pregnancy: avoid.
 Advise females of childbearing potential of risks to fetus; if treatment needed, use effective contraception.
 Nursing mothers: monitor infants.

 Monitor levels of valproate, ethosuximide, other anticonvulsants, and whenever an enzyme inducer is added or withdrawn.
 Potentiates carbamazepine, diazepam, ethosuximide, lamotrigine, phenobarbital, phenytoin, tolbutamide, warfarin, zidovudine, amitriptyline, nortriptyline, propofol, rufinamide.
 Potentiated by aspirin, felbamate.
-Efficacy reduced by rifampin, phenytoin, carbamazepine, phenobarbital, carbapenems, estrogen-containing hormonal contraceptives; monitor serum valproate concentrations.
+Efficacy reduced by carbamazepine, rifampin, phenytoin, phenobarbital, methotrexate, carbapenems, estrogen-containing hormonal contraceptives; monitor serum valproate concentrations.
 CNS depression with alcohol, other CNS depressants.
 Clonazepam may induce absence status in patients with history of absence seizures.
 Concomitant topiramate may cause hyperammonemic encephalopathy, hypothermia.
+Concomitant cannabidiol may increase risk of ALT/AST elevation.
 May interfere with urine ketone and thyroid tests.
 Others: see full labeling.

 Abdominal pain, accidental injury, alopecia, ambylopia/blurred vision, amnesia, anorexia, asthenia, ataxia, back pain, bronchitis, constipation, depression, diarrhea, diplopia, dizziness, dyspepsia, dyspnea, ecchymosis, emotional lability, fever, flu syndrome, headache, increased appetite, infection, insomnia, nausea, nervousness, nystagmus, peripheral edema, pharyngitis, rash, rhinitis, somnolence, abnormal thinking, thrombocytopenia, tinnitus, tremor, vomiting, weight gain, weight loss; hepatotoxicity, structural birth defects, acute pancreatitis, hyperammonemia, hypothermia.